traktion/sn_httpd/README.md

 `safe register create [SITE_REGISTER]`

-To point the register at your Site Configuration:
+To point the register at your App Configuration:

 `safe register edit [SITE_REGISTER] [CONFIG_XOR_ADDRESS]`

-When the Site Configuration is updated, repeat the above with its new XOR address.
+When the App Configuration is updated, repeat the above with its new XOR address.

 To create a DNS register for the `sn_httpd` instance, use the CLI: